Here's Why I Wouldn't Buy The Rogue FM-6 Again: Rogue FM-6 Long-Term Review

 Where Long-Term Use Changes Your Perspective

-The 49-Inch Width Trade-Off
+The 49-Inch (Outside to Outside) Width Trade-Off

 Trolleys That Limit Attachments